 - Consider: Would your student utilize access to the teacher via phone and/or zoom sessions?

-- Students enrolled at Enlightium Academy in the Silver Premium, Gold, and Diamond support levels have teachers who provide one-on-one tutoring, as well as feedback and support on an hourly basis for each student.
+- Students enrolled at Enlightium Academy in the Silver+, Gold, Diamond, and Sapphire Live support levels have teachers who provide one-on-one tutoring, as well as feedback and support on an hourly basis for each student.

 - Lack of Communication: One of the most common issues found in apathetic students is a lack of communication and relationship with their teachers.
 Students who feel like they matter to their teachers, fellow students, family, etc. tend to perform better in school.

 - Consider: How can you encourage your student to talk with his/her teacher(s)?
 How often does he/she ask for assistance?